What fast food places and restaurants are open New Year’s Eve, Day?

 Red Lobster: Though locations are generally open on New Year’s Eve and New Year’s Day, hours may vary.
 To view your Red Lobster’s hours, click here.

-Sonic: Because Sonic locations are independently owned, restaurants may be open with different hours.
+Sonic: Because Sonic locations are independently owned, restaurants may be open at different hours.
 Location hours can be seen online here.

 Starbucks: As with other stores, hours may vary over the New Year’s weekend.
 Location hours can be found online here.